El-Zedy/Play-With-Jenkins/README.md

 ## Understanding the pipeline
 The multibranch pipeline defined in this repository includes several stages:

-- **Build** - builds the Docker image and tags it with the branch name and build number.
+- **Build** - builds the Docker image and tags it with the branch name and build number then push the image to a local Docker registry.
 - **Test** - runs a basic integration test to ensure that the application is running correctly.
-- **Deploy** - deploys the Docker image to a local Docker registry.
+- **Deploy** - deploys the Docker image as a `deplyment.yml` in your k8s cluster.

 ## Making changes
 If you want to modify the application or the pipeline, you can do so by editing the `index.html` file and the `Jenkinsfile`, respectively.